Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       playsInline
       className="rounded-lg "
    > </video>
+   <figcaption align="center">Strong Consistency System: Writing Data to a Database</figcaption>
 </figure>

 While this method ensures data consistency, the resulting latency and resource strain make it less suited for realtime applications where immediate responsiveness is optimal.

 We implemented a queue system between the servers and the database, using AWS Simple Queue Services and AWS Lambda.
 This approach offers several key benefits:

-- **Decoupling:** The queue buffers operations, letting the real-time server respond to clients without waiting for the database, ensuring quick responses.
+- **Decoupling:** The queue buffers operations, letting the realtime server respond to clients without waiting for the database, ensuring quick responses.
-- **Responsiveness:** Servers can process and acknowledge client requests promptly, meeting real-time app expectations.
+- **Responsiveness:** Servers can process and acknowledge client requests promptly, meeting realtime app expectations.
 - **Managed Load:** The queue controls data flow to the database, preventing performance issues from sudden write bursts.
 - **Resilience:** If the database fails temporarily, the queue holds data until it's ready, minimizing data loss risk.
 - **Eventual Consistency:** While not immediately consistent, the queue ensures all data is eventually processed, preserving integrity.